nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-{list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
+The documentation and class organization of the code is done with some reference to the [AB-3 repository](https://github.com/se-edu/addressbook-level3).

 ## Setting up, getting started